Privacy, the Environment & Generative AI

 - “Greener GenAI” habits that reduce waste.

-Reminder: Follow course rules and UVic guidance before using GenAI on assessed work or research data.
+Reminder: Follow your instructors guidelines for the assignment your are working on and UVic GenAI guidance before using GenAI on assessed work or research data.

 What’s safe to paste? (fast classification)